ViniciusLCLima/Lights-Out-Game/README.md

 ## How to run it:

-After downloading this repository files, execute 'npm install' in a command window of your choice, then type:
+After downloading this repository files, open a command window of your choice and execute the following command inside Lights-Out-Game folder:

+### `npm install`

+Then execute:

 ### `npm start`

 After some moments, your browser window should open with the app running.
 If this does not occur, try accessing it manually by typing http://localhost:3000/ at the top of your browser.